pulumi/pulumi-hugo/themes/default/content/case-studies/greenpark-sports.md

 #### Migrating Infrastructure to Pulumi

-First, the platform team migrated its infrastructure from Terraform to Pulumi.
+First, the platform team [migrated](/tf2pulumi/) its infrastructure from Terraform to Pulumi.
 This included Kubernetes resources, Google Cloud resources, GitHub repos, DataDog, CloudFlare, Confluent for Kafka, Consul, and Vault.
 This enabled them to build, deploy, and manage all of their cloud and SaaS resources from a single platform, using Go as their language of choice.

 <img class="block mx-auto md:max-w-4xl my-8" src="/images/case-studies/greenpark-sports-monorepo-diagram.png">
 <p class="text-sm italic text-center">GreenPark Sports uses a monorepo to manage its infrastructure code.</p>

 #### Simplifying Kubernetes Deployments

 Pulumi also simplified how they manage Kubernetes deployments.
 It gave them a strongly-typed way of modeling Kubernetes resources with standard languages (e.g., Go) instead of YAML.
-Using Pulumi’s native support for Kubernetes, they could access 100% of Kubernetes’ APIs.
+Using Pulumi’s [native support for Kubernetes](/kubernetes), they could access 100% of Kubernetes’ APIs.
 They could also build and manage Helm charts and Kubernetes custom resource definitions with Pulumi’s cloud native integrations.

 #### Building Reusable Cloud Infrastructure

-Next, Jacob’s team built a set of reusable Pulumi components in Go which developers could use to build and deploy new services without having to think about infrastructure configurations.
+Next, Jacob’s team built a set of [reusable Pulumi components](/docs/intro/concepts/resources/#components) in Go which developers could use to build and deploy new services without having to think about infrastructure configurations.
 Components abstract away infrastructure complexity, making them easy to consume.
 For example, Jacob’s team built a component in 8 lines of code representing a service with around 100 resources configured with best practices.
 When using the component, developers only needed to input a name for the service, the environment they’re running in, and a few other settings.

 #### Empowering Developers to Self-Service with Infrastructure

 Finally, Jacob’s team established a workflow that allows developers to independently deploy infrastructure.
 It also ensures that changes comply with company standards and security.
 In this workflow, all changes are managed through GitHub pull requests (PRs).
 If someone wants to deploy something new or an update, they create a PR and the platform team reviews the request.
-Using the Pulumi Console, platform team members can visualize what resources will be created or changed.
+Using the Pulumi Service console, platform team members can visualize what resources will be created or changed.
 They can also view logs of past changes.
 If the PR is approved and merged, then the changes are built, tested, and deployed with GreenPark’s CI/CD workflow, which uses Flux CD and Bazel.

 As a result, GreenPark increased Infrastructure as Code adoption from less than one-third of engineers to 100%.
 Engineers now also deploy 70% more changes than before Pulumi.
 It’s also straightforward for the platform team to onboard new developers to infrastructure.
 Jacob says, “Before Pulumi, the barrier to entry for developers using the cloud was high.
 Now, a developer can just call a function, just as they normally would.
 Infrastructure is now familiar because everything is in Go instead of HCL.
 Everything just works.”